XPilot: Gameplay

 The metaserver contains a list of all XPilot maps on the Internet.
 These maps, created by users, feature several types of gameplay.
 In deathmatches, points are earned by destroying other players or robots.
 Users can increase their firepower by picking up items such as missiles, mines and lasers.
 Players can also defend themselves by gathering cloaks, shields, ECMs and armor.
 In racing maps, players earn points based on their finishing position.
 The objective of team games is to "destroy" the opponent's ball by placing it in the treasure chest.
 Team games may also be run in a slightly different Capture the flag mode.
 Other modes exist, like trying to survive as long as possible surrounded by cannons, by dodging the bullets, or combinations of different modes.

 Community

 XPilot's in-game chat and multiplayer functionality spawned the formation of a community.
 Contact between players was facilitated by newsgroups such as alt.games.xpilot and later rec.games.computer.xpilot.
-Since 1991, several annual team tournaments, known "Cups", have been held.
+Since 1991, several annual team tournaments, known as "Cups", have been held.
 After the first HTML and image-rendering web browsers were introduced, members of the community developed the game's online documentation.